-Steve Picano, Disabled Hockey VP: Steve was absent for this portion.Steve has worked with John at Steiner to get sled hockey opened back up this fall.
+Steve Picano, Disabled Hockey VP: Steve has worked with John at Steiner to get sled hockey opened back up this fall.
 He has also been talking to Alfredo, trying to get the Team USA sled hockey team to come in and run a couple of things in late April/May.

-Wayne Woodhall, Coaching Ed: Level 2 clinic tomorrow and Wednesday, and a Level I on the 29 and 30 of this month, as well as a Level 3 on Oct 2 and 3.
-All clinics are full.
+Wayne Woodhall, Coaching Ed: Not present

-Michael Strahan, ADM: Nothing for this month.
-Not presentNothing this month
+Michael Strahan, ADM Rep: Nothing this month.

-Jared Bussell, Goalie Rep: We are actually in the middle of implement goalie development leaders.
-He has 6-10 people who are on board and will be trained up to at least bronze level CEPs.
-They are talking about before state camp putting on a Goalie camp for development, and to make sure that they are developing goalies.
-Derrick asked if there were any female goalies who wanted to be GDLs.
-Jared said they were looking for one.
-Not in attendance

-Officials: Derrick said he has an email from Tim Tait, the new president of WIHOA.
-They are officiating adult leagues.
-They are very light on the number of officials registered for the new season.
-All seminars will be done virtually.
-Those interested can register via USA Hockey.
+Jared Bussell, Goalie Rep: Not in attendance

-Safesport: Nothing to reportNothing for Safesport.
+Wendy Radke, Safesport: Nothing for Safesport.

-Safety Director, Dayna Geiger: Hockey players and families need to continue to be COVID aware and practice safety precautions.
-Utah is still a high transmission area.
-Dayna had nothing new to add.
-She though the information sent out earlier on COVID guidelines looked good.

-Brian Murray: Not in attendanceShe wants to work with Brian Murray to improve the concussion portion of the website.
+Safety Director, Dayna Geiger: She wants to work with Brian Murray to improve the concussion portion of the website.
 She would also like to work with Misty to coordinate similar things on the high school hockey website.

-She has mostly gotten feedback on the girls and the adults.
+Elizabeth McCallum, Growth Coordinator: She has mostly gotten feedback on the girls and the adults.
 She would like to have each rink nominate a growth coordinator to work with her.

-He did reach out to Elizabeth after the last meeting and spoke about how what she was doing can be applied to the website.
+Brian Murray: He did reach out to Elizabeth after the last meeting and spoke about how what she was doing can be applied to the website.

-Cathy Anderson, Registrar: See first action item this month above.She wanted people to know that she has nothing to do with background checks or safesport certifications.She is getting lots of requests for patches, only one per player per year per patch.
-Credentials are difficult this year.
-Everyone has done a good job getting books down this year, but they are being sent to Darla via pictures.

-Carole Strong, Discipline VP: Not in attendance.
-She asked Misty to remind the trustees to remind their players that inappropriate language is a match penalty automatic 30 day suspension, and Carole is seeing a fair number of them.She is good. .
+Cathy Anderson, Registrar: See first action item this month above.

+Robyn Eyre Long, Discipline VP: She is good.

 Jill Day: Nothing to report.

 Shelly Strahan, Secretary: Nothing to report.
-Minutes are updated, February will be added.

 Jason Empey, Vice President: He said he wanted to let Derrick know that UAHA appreciates him for everything he has done over the last year.
 Nothing else.